 Why install the cache plugin last?
 It makes the rest of your plugin installations go much smoother and quicker.
 Many cache plugins interfere with many parts of editing a website.
 They’re great for speeding it up but not for editing it.

 There are so many plugins out there.
 I’d love to hear from you what your must-have plugins are for WordPress.
-Please share in the comments below.

-There are tons of amazing premium plugins too and many are affordable too.
+There are tons of amazing premium plugins also and many are affordable too.
 I mentioned a few of the best premium plugins but if you aren’t making any money from your website, this is a good place to start.